aunttwister/auto-deploy-ps-iis/README.md

 - Initial IIS setup is done - this script is for redeploying.
 Creating initial IIS config (bindings, sites, etc.) should be done prior.
 - PowerShell does require setup in order to access the VPS.
 A guide on how to do this can be found [here](https://www.microsoft.com/en-gb/industry/blog/technetuk/2016/02/11/configuring-winrm-over-https-to-enable-powershell-remoting/).
+- PowerShell does require setup in order to access the VPS.
+Guide on how to do this can be found [here](https://www.microsoft.com/en-gb/industry/blog/technetuk/2016/02/11/configuring-winrm-over-https-to-enable-powershell-remoting/).
 - The scripts should be kept in a single folder.